Did you know that your website is still a critical lead generation tool?

 You Have Complete Control Over Your Website

 If you’re building on someone else’s platform, you always run the risk of losing your account.
 The terms of service could change, the site could be redesigned, or it might get shut down entirely.
+That’s not a total lead generation tool.

-Social media and PPC ads may help you get great ROI, but they are subject to ongoing changes.
+Social media and PPC ads may help you get high ROI, but they are subject to ongoing changes.
 This doesn’t mean you shouldn’t take advantage of them, but it does mean that you shouldn’t count on them to remain exactly as they are.

 Furthermore, you can create custom landing pages on your website.
 Typically, there are many distractions on other people’s sites, and you can’t eliminate them.
-It’s difficult if not impossible to develop high-performance landing pages on popular social networks.
+It’s difficult, if not impossible, to develop high-performance landing pages on popular social networks.
 When you have control over the experience, you can better lead your visitors to where you want them to go or show them what you want them to do on your site.

 Your Website is Your Central Hub on the Web